What is ACTI’s Mission?

 ACTI has trained more than 368 cross-cultural missionaries (as of Sep 2017) and workers who are now serving in Asia, Africa and other parts of the world.

-Our graduates are from S. Korea (29%), Singapore (21%), Hong Kong (11%), Indians (6%), Taiwanese (6%), Japanese (5%), Malaysians (5%), Myanmarese (4%), other Asian countries (6%) and Westerners (7%).
+Our graduates are from S. Korea (29%), Singapore (21%), Hong Kong (11%), Indians (6%), Taiwanese (6%), Malaysians (5%), Japanese (4%), Myanmarese (4%), Indonesians (3%), the Philippines (2%), other Asian countries (2%) and Westerners (7%).
 Through a multi-cultural residential program, ACTI seeks to impart the knowledge, skills, intercultural know-how and character formation needed for cross-cultural workers to be effective in their future ministries in a globalised world and in challenging circumstances.

-We have began to partner with like-minded organisations to train nationals in their own country since 2016.
+We have also began to partner with like-minded organisations to train their nationals or their organisation’s trainees since 2016.